Johnny Papalia: The "Godfather" of Hamilton

 In January 1981, Papalia married Janetta Hayes in a private ceremony; they separated in 1983.
 In July 1983, Réal Simard moved to Ontario from Montreal where he met with Papalia in Hamilton on behalf of Frank Cotroni.
 At a meeting at Hanrahan's strip bar in Hamilton, Papalia told Simard, "Maybe you have friends?
 In Montreal, for instance?...
 Maybe we have friends in common, like F.C.
 [Frank Cotroni]" Simard replied that F.C is "my friend", leading Papalia to ask "Can you get in touch with him?
 Now?"
 Simard phoned Cotroni in Montreal and then handed the phone over to Papalia, who was told that Simard was his representative and he was to work with him.
 The meeting was tense as Papalia had brought along three bodyguards.
 Simard seized the Ontario market, bringing Quebec strippers to Toronto clubs, where he allowed Papalia to put his pinball machines in his clubs.
 The strippers from Quebec were the first to engage in nude table dancing in Ontario, which made them very popular.
-Despite their first meeting, Papalia managed to get along well with Simard, who spoke fluent English and always respectful towards him.
+Despite their first meeting, Papalia managed to get along well with Simard, who spoke fluent English and was always respectful towards him.
 During a visit to Montreal, Cotroni asked Simard if Papalia was being polite.
 Cotroni's right-hand man, Claude Faber, told Simard, "If he makes any trouble, kill the fucker — he's old enough to die."
-In contrast to Simard, Papalia hated Eddie Melo, a boxer turned mob enforcer for the Cotroni family, who had replaced Simard as the Cotroni's family's supervisor for the Toronto area.
+In contrast to Simard, Papalia hated Eddie Melo, a boxer turned mob enforcer for the Cotroni family, who had replaced Simard as the Cotroni family's supervisor for the Toronto area.
 Papalia is reported to have told Cotroni, "Put a leash on Melo or I'll kill him."